 Uses concepts of math, meteorology, physics, plant physiology and ecology to study the plant-environment interface.
-The dynamic un-

-CS- Communication Skills HT- Humanities Theory HP- Humanities Performance NE- Non-Transferable Elective TE- Transferable Elective NS- Natural Science NSL- Natural Science Lab N- Non-Applicable derstanding created in this course helps to explain the role of variables that influence the structure and function of ecosystems, and in turn, shape human communities that depend upon these ecosystems.
+The dynamic understanding created in this course helps to explain the role of variables that influence the structure and function of ecosystems, and in turn, shape human communities that depend upon these ecosystems.
 Prerequisites: BIOL 310 and MATH 102 (5 CR) (NSL)